Reducing the Risk of Groundwater Contamination by Improving Household Wastewater Treatment

 - Do not use chemicals to clean or "sweeten" your system.
 They may interfere with the biological action in the tank, clog the drain field by flushing sludge and scum into the field or add toxic chemicals to groundwater.

-Make wastewater more suitable for further treatment or disposal
+Make wastewater more suitable for further treatment or disposal.

 Septic-tank design and construction influence their water tightness and effectiveness in retaining sludge and scum.
-Multiple tanks or chambers in series can improve sludge and scum removal.
+Multiple tanks or chambers in a series can improve sludge and scum removal.
 Gas deflectors and filter screens or inclined-plate settling units help minimize solids carry-over.
 Tanks should be sized to accommodate at least 24 hours of wastewater flow or the minimum size, as stated earlier in this publication, while still allowing for sludge and scum retention.
 Pumping the tank before it is more than one-third filled with scum and sludge improves system function.
 When the tank is pumped, you also should check the baffles and look for tank leaks.

 Aerobic (oxygen-using) biological systems (packaged systems) provide more extensive treatment of wastewater than the typical anaerobic (no oxygen) septic units, improving solids separation, releasing volatile chemicals and reducing sludge volume.
 However, these systems are more expensive to operate and maintain and are more subject to problems caused by changes in wastewater quality or environmental conditions.